For The Confused Indian Buyer: Here Are The Best Earphones Under Rs. 2000

 Moving on to the sound, these earphones have a fast, dynamic sound, which feels energetic.
 The bass is classic Sony.
 By classic Sony we mean it is powerful and energetic, and if turned up can very well colour the rest of the sound.

 When you start using them for the first time, they do sound a little dull, artificial and processed.
 However, after using them for hours on end, a noticeable change appears.
 The treble smooths out without any annoying peaks.
 The midrange is clean.
-Bass, although overwhelming at times, mostly refrains from muddying too much.
-The bass extends low and has a huge impact and punch.
+Bass extends low and has a huge impact and punch.

-Skullcandy is known for headphones that are incredibly bass heavy, and the exercise-focused, Method is no exception.
-Purists seeking flat response can stop reading, but for the price it is at, the Method is great value for any bass lover on a budget.
+Skullcandy is known for headphones that are incredibly bass heavy, and the Smokin' Buds 2 w/mic is no exception.
+Purists seeking flat response can stop reading, but for the price it is at, these in-ears give you entertaining and lively audio in a budget.

-The wires are thin, and the pieces of hardware attached to them are jagged and slightly misshapen, giving them a likeness to bones.
-Even without the logos, everything about the Method screams Skullcandy.
+The wire is flat, and the pieces of hardware attached to them are jagged and slightly misshapen, giving them a likeness to bones.
+Even without the logos, everything about the Smokin' buds 2 w/mic screams Skullcandy.

 Unlike the CKX5is however, the inline mic & remote is of the single button variety, without the volume slider.

 Coming to the sound, as everything with Skullcandy, it's all about the bass.
-T his is a pair for bass lovers who like some serious boosting of lows and not for anyone with audiophile aspirations.
-The vocals on the other hand, remain clear and in focus throughout; with enough high-mid presence that the lows aren't overbearing.
-The highs also hold their own by remaining crisp and bright.
+This is a pair for bass lovers who like some serious boosting of lows and not for anyone with audiophile aspirations.
+The vocals and everything on the other hand, are unclear, getting muffled throughout the frequencies.
+The mids and highs are decent but do get drowned at high volumes.

-For pumping up your workout these definitely do the job, but purists should definitely stay away and consider the E10s instead.
+For pumping up your music and delivering a lively show, these do well, but purists should definitely stay away and consider the E10C instead.

 Comments will be approved before showing up.